 Milan Kundera

-Czech and French novelist.
-He is also classified as a writer of the postmodernism genre.
+A Czech and French novelist.
+He is also classified as a post-modernist writer.

-He was born in Czechoslovakia, but after 1975 he went into exile in France and obtained French citizenship in 1981.
-He graduated from the film department of the Prague Academy of Arts and worked as a professor at the same school.
-Originally he wrote in Czech, but from 1993 he wrote in French, and translated his previous Czech works into French himself between 1985 and 1987.
-Therefore, the French version is also considered the original text, and most of Kundera's works translated into Korean are based on the French translation.
-Even Kundera himself said that his novels should be classified as French novels.
+Born in Czechoslovakia, he went into exile in France after 1975 and acquired French citizenship in 1981.
+He graduated from the Film Department of Prague Academy of Arts and served as a professor at the same university.
+He originally wrote in Czech, but switched to French in 1993.
+He personally translated his previous Czech works into French between 1985 and 1987.
+Therefore, the French version is also considered the definitive version, and most of Kundera's works translated into Korean are based on the French translation.
+Kundera himself even stated that his novels should be classified as French literature.

-While living in Czech Republic at the time, Kundera was a reformist Marxist, and joined the Czechoslovak Communist Party in 1948, but was expelled from the party in 1950 on charges of anti-party activities.
-He was reinstated in 1956, but was expelled again in 1970.
-During this period, Kundera participated in the Prague Spring of 1968, and based on this experience, he wrote his masterpiece, The Unbearable Lightness of Being.
-Kundera's works were banned in his home country of Czechoslovakia until the Velvet Revolution of 1989, which led to the collapse of the communist regime.
+During his time in Czech, Kundera was a reformist Marxist.
+He joined the Czechoslovak Communist Party in 1948 but was expelled in 1950 for alleged anti-party activities.
+He was reinstated in 1956 but expelled again in 1970.
+During this period, Kundera participated in the Prague Spring of 1968, and this experience led him to write his masterpiece, The Unbearable Lightness of Being.
+Kundera's works were banned in his homeland, Czechoslovakia, until the Velvet Revolution of 1989, which led to the collapse of the Czechoslovak Communist regime.

-On December 3, 2019, he regained Czech citizenship by the Czech government.
-It is said that Kundera had been refusing this reinstated citizenship, but was persuaded by Prime Minister Andrej Babiš when he visited him in 2018.
-This was 40 years after he was stripped of his citizenship in 1979.
-Currently, he holds only Czech citizenship, but has both French and Czech citizenship.
-Most of his novels and essays have been translated and published in Korea.
+On December 3, 2019, the Czech government restored his Czech nationality.
+Although Kundera had previously refused, it is said that he was persuaded by Prime Minister Andrej Babiš during a personal visit in 2018.
+This was 40 years after he was stripped of his nationality in 1979.
+He currently holds only Czech nationality, and holds citizenship of both France and Czech.
+Most of his novels and essays have been translated and published domestically.

 He died of natural causes at his apartment in Paris, France on July 11, 2023.

 ○ Human life is only once.
-The reason we cannot decide which of our decisions are good and which are bad is because we can only make one decision in a given situation.
-We don't have a second, third, or fourth life to compare our decisions.
+The reason we can't decide which of our decisions are good or bad is because we only have one choice in a given situation.
+We don't have a second, third, or fourth life to compare different decisions.

 ○ Uncertainty is one of the most beautiful aspects of life.

-○ People take things lightly because they don't consider the increasingly heavy process of life.
+○ People take things lightly because they don't consider the increasingly heavier process of life.

-○ True adventure comes when you don't need to discover it.
+○ True adventure comes when it's not necessary to be found.

-○ What really matters is not how you think about something, but what you think about.
+○ What really matters is not how you think about something, but what you think.

 ○ As long as we are alive, we are independent and free beings.